What is supervised learning?

 The gradient descent family of algorithms, including stochastic gradient descent (SGD), are the most commonly used optimization algorithms, or learning algorithms, when training neural networks and other machine learning models.
 The model’s optimization algorithm assesses accuracy through the loss function: an equation that measures the discrepancy between the model’s predictions and actual values.

-The loss function’s slope, or gradient, is the primary metric of model performance.
-The optimization algorithm descends the gradient to minimize its value.
+The loss function measures how far off predictions are from actual values.
+Its gradient indicates the direction in which the model’s parameters should be adjusted to reduce error.
 Throughout training, the optimization algorithm updates the model’s parameters—its operating rules or “settings”—to optimize the model.

 An example of supervised learning in action